DEXA Accuracy and Calibration

 Accuracy vs. Precision

 Consider this.
-Accuracy is a measurement of how close the measure is to the true value: we offer accuracy +/- 1% by manufacturer specifications.
+Accuracy is a measurement of how close the measure is to the true value: we offer accuracy of +/- 0.5% based on our daily QA testing.
 Precision is how close measurements are to each other.
 That’s where you, the DEXA scan client, play a role!